-The nature of the study is indicated by the names of the departments of the School: Communications, Computing Science, Electric Power Engineering, Electronics, and Systems and Control.
-There are four degree courses: the full-time BE (3640), the part-time BSc(Eng) (3650), and the two combined courses of BE BSc (3725) and BE BA (3720).
+The nature of the study is indicated by the names of the departments of the School: Communications, Computer Science, Electric Power Engineering, Electronics, and Systems and Control.
+There are three degree courses: the BE (3640) - and the two combined courses of BE BSc (3725) and BE BA (3720).
 Courses include basic science and engineering science subjects as well as professional engineering subjects, ie electronics, communications, control, circuit theory, field theory, electrical machines, power systems and computer science.
 Computer science is also a major or minor study in the Science and Mathematics course (3970) and the BA degree course (3400).